 Sport, Lifestyle & Recreation Studies

 2 units for Year 11 and Year 12

 Board Endorsed Course

-Exclusions:

 Students studying Board Developed PDHPE must not study CEC modules which duplicate PDHPE modules.

-Course Contact: Head Teacher - Mr M Mellish Fees may be charged where external
+Course Contact: Head Teacher - Mr M Mellish

-training courses are undertaken
+Fees may be charged where external training courses are undertaken

-Note: Please be aware that this course may involve exposure to allergens to which some students may be
+Note: Please be aware that this course may involve exposure to allergens to which some students may be allergic.

-allergic.
 Any student diagnosed as anaphylactic should discuss this with the Head Teacher of the course prior to subject consideration and a risk assessment may be conducted

 The Sport, Lifestyle and Recreation Course is a logical extension of the 7-10 PDHPE Key Learning Area.
-It caters

-for student needs and interests in both theoretical and practical aspects of Sport, Lifestyle and Recreation.
+It caters for student needs and interests in both theoretical and practical aspects of Sport, Lifestyle and Recreation.

 Students select modules from the list below, thus enabling the course to be structured to meet the specific needs of students.

 The modules in Sport, Lifestyle & Recreation are:

-1. Aquatics
+- Aquatics

-2. Athletics
+- 2. Athletics

-3. Dance
+- Dance

-4. Direct Interceptive Activities eg Hockey, Touch, Futsal, Netball, Soccer
+- 4. Direct Interceptive Activities eg Hockey, Touch, Futsal, Netball, Soccer

-5. First Aid and Sports Injuries
+- 5. First Aid and Sports Injuries

-6. Fitness
+- 6. Fitness

-7. Gymnastics
+- 7. Gymnastics

-8. Healthy Lifestyle
+- 8. Healthy Lifestyle

-Individual Performance Activities eg Golf, Archery, Rowing, Triathlon, Cycling Indirect Interceptive Activities eg Badminton, Softball, Squash, Tennis, Sailing
+- 9. Individual Performance Activities eq Golf, Archery, Rowing, Triathlon, Cycling

+- 10. Indirect Interceptive Activities eg Badminton, Softball, Squash, Tennis, Sailing

-11. Outdoor Recreation
+- 11. Outdoor Recreation

-12. Resistance Training
+- 12. Resistance Training

-13. Social Perspectives
+- 13. Social Perspectives

-14. Sports Administration
+- 14. Sports Administration

-15. Sports Coaching and Training
+- 15. Sports Coaching and Training

 There is a growing awareness in society of the need to be physically active to ensure a healthy lifestyle.
-Participation in this course will lead to better informed community members, through involvement in such areas

 Participation in this course will lead to better informed community members, through involvement in such areas as skilled movement, sports coaching and the recreational and sociological perspectives of sport.
 There is also a desire for excellence in performance with society and students will have the opportunity to enhance and refine their own physical skills in a variety of activities.